 New users: getting from zero to one¶

-If you’re new to probabilistic programming or variational inference, you might want to start by reading the series Introductory Tutorials.
+If you’re new to probabilistic programming or variational inference, you might want to start by reading the series Introductory Tutorials, especially the Introduction to Pyro.
 If you’re new to PyTorch, you may also benefit from reading the official introduction “Deep Learning with PyTorch.”

 After that, you’re ready to get started using Pyro!
 (Yes, really!)
 Follow the instructions on the front page to install Pyro and look carefully through the series Practical Pyro and PyTorch, especially the first Bayesian regression tutorial.
 This tutorial goes step-by-step through solving a simple Bayesian machine learning problem with Pyro, grounding the concepts from the introductory tutorials in runnable code.
 Industry users interested in serving predictions from a trained model in C++ should also read the PyroModule tutorial.

 Most users who reach this point will also find our guide to tensor shapes in Pyro essential reading.
 Pyro makes extensive use of the behavior of “array broadcasting” baked into PyTorch and other array libraries to parallelize models and inference algorithms, and while it can be difficult to understand this behavior initially, applying the intuition and rules of thumb there will go a long way toward making your experience smooth and avoiding nasty shape errors.

 Core functionality: Deep learning, discrete variables and customizable inference¶

 A basic familiarity with this introductory material is all you will need to dive right into exploiting Pyro’s two biggest strengths: integration with deep learning and automated exact inference for discrete latent variables.
 The former is described with numerous examples in the series Deep Generative Models.
 All are elaborations on the basic idea of the variational autoencoder, introduced in great detail in the first tutorial of this series.